azizparmaksiz/task-manager-system/task-manager/README.md

 Run `java -jar <relative-path-to-here>/task-manager.jar` You may replace <relative-path-to-here> with your path to jar folder.

+## Api Documentation
-After running application, you can access rest api of this system from https://localhost:9090/swagger-ui.html
+After running application, you can access rest api of this system from http://localhost:9090/swagger-ui.html#/

 # Build Docker image
 ## Requirements